A historic pub interior of national importance

 View on: Whatpub

-Here is one of the very few pubs in the UK with no bar counter.
-A three-room canal-side establishment, it opened as a beerhouse in 1895 within an older building.
-Many regulars favour the central corridor for drinking and on its left is the public bar, with hand-pumps and taps set against the back wall beneath rows of shelving for glasses and bottles.
-Customers and serving staff aren't therefore segregated as is the case with a conventional bar counter.
-This warm and welcoming room has simple dado panelling, a boarded ceiling, fixed bench seating and a (possibly) inter-war fireplace.
-Front right is a room with an old quarry-tiled floor, fixed seating and a modern brick fireplace in an old inglenook.
-The lounge at the back entered pub use only quite recently.
+This is one of the very few pubs in the country with no bar counter.
+It is a three-room canal-side establishment, opened as a beerhouse in 1895 within an 18th-century building.
+The central corridor is a favourite place for a drink with many regulars and on its left is the public bar, where the hand-pumps and taps are set against the back wall, beneath rows of shelving for glasses and bottles.
+Customers and serving staff are therefore not segregated as happens with a conventional bar counter.
+This warm and welcoming room has simple dado panelling, a boarded ceiling, a fixed bench and a (possibly) inter-war brick fireplace.
+The front right-hand room has an old quarry-tiled floor, fixed seating (possibly from the 1930s) and a modern brick fireplace in an old inglenook.
+At the back is the lounge, a small room brought into pub use in relatively recent times and with no historic fittings.
+Food consists of cobs.

 This three-roomed pub is constructed of mainly 18th century red brick and modern rough cast and is one of few ‘no-bar’ pubs in the country.
 Originally a farmhouse, the Anson family opened their front room as a beerhouse towards the end of the 19th century.
 Boatman on the Rushall Canal, which runs at the rear of the pub, being good customers.
 It gained a full license in about 1895.
 It has a nickname of ‘The Widows’ because it was run by two old ladies in the past.
 From the front door a quarry tiled floored passage runs to the rear and has one table near a hatch on the left hand side.
 Alongside the hatch for service to two rooms on the right there is a half door in an old partition wall and when you walk through the door you are standing in the servery alongside the staff!
 This is one of only a handful of pubs where this is still possible – in years past there would have been many.